rentry/rentry.github.io/_posts/2021-10-26-joining-search-and-rescue-part-1.md

 5. CPR certification
 6. Complete fitness assessment baseline hike with 25lb SAR pack in allotted time (Type 2)

 In addition to demonstrating all of these skills, we're required to respond to 4 real-life missions to achieve full membership and certification.
+Oh, and the written test...

 ![Several search and rescue members in the field watching a demonstration on litter packaging]({{ '/assets/images/sar/sar-training-2.jpg' | relative_url }})